COVID-19 Vaccines, Illness, and Global Pandemic

 COVID-19 vaccines are effective for all people, however, there are different recommendations for people who are moderately or severely immunocompromised.
 Recommendations may change as new COVID-19 vaccines come out, so check CDC’s COVID-19 Vaccines for People Who Are Moderately or Severely Immunocompromised web page for the most current recommendations.

-Current recommendations for the 2023–2024 season are that everyone age 6-months and older who are moderately or severely immunocompromised get two to three doses of the same brand of updated COVID-19 vaccine.
-They can get additional doses if needed.
+Current recommendations for the 2024–2025 season are that everyone age 6 months and older who are moderately or severely immunocompromised get the 20242025 COVID-19 vaccine and should receive a second dose 6 months later.
+Immunocompromised people can receive additional doses depending on their age, vaccination history, brand of COVID-19 vaccine, and their doctor’s recommendation.
 There is no brand of vaccine that is preferred over another for immunocompromised people.

 CDC recommends that everyone stay up to date on their COVID-19 vaccines, especially people with weakened immune systems.